 Savannah is the first independently produced narrative short film by Director Kush Asher, which he hopes will be a pilot for a seven-part series shot across the island of Jamaica.

-Shot between the beautiful parish of Portland and the cityscape of Kingston, this 23-minute pilot explores the dynamics of relationships, long-distance love and economic instability, all very common things in the lives of many young people today.
+The story of Savannah is one of childhood love that faced the test of distance and time, only to sweeten once rekindled.
+It explores the dynamics of relationships, long-distance love and economic instability: all very common topics in the lives of many young people today.

 “It is a simple story of young people exploring ideas of love, independence and life outside of what they know.
 In Jamaica, sometimes that means dealing with situations that arise as a ripple effect of an unstable economy.”
 Expressed writer and lead actress, Donisha Prendergast.